Verdagraph/.github/profile/README.md

 - Facilitate the horizontal organization of human labour through collaborative systems.
 - Ultimately enhance our adaptive capacity towards a sustainable agriculture system by putting the means of agro-ecological production and innovation into the hands of everyone.

-The ideal solution that VerdanTech represents can be thought of as an abstract model which takes in as input all available data regarding the conditions of a local biosphere and produces as output a comprehensive list of steps required to transition that biosphere into the optimal agro-ecological system.
+What do these tools look like?
+At its core, VerdanTech consists of a collaborative web application which implements an interactive model of agriculture.
+Additionally, a suite of embedded systems will form an integrated system which can collect data and utilize the model to organize the outputs required to transform the real world into the optimal agro-ecological system.

-The project as a whole encompasses three main areas:
+To expand further, these tools focus on three main areas:

-- **Garden Productivity Engine**: At its core, VerdanTech is a garden productivity tool which can be used to assist in planning and tracking their systems, whether that is a single container, a sizeable backyard garden, or a sprawling food forest.
-This includes features such as the visualization of planting calendars, the manual and automatic spatio-temporal planning of crops, the distillation of available data into a realizable set of actions, and the synchronous multi-client use of all these systems.
-While the facilitation of a sustainable agriculture revolution is aspirational, these core features are intended to be useful to, if nothing else, the hobbyist gardener.
+- **Garden Productivity Engine**: At its core, VerdanTech is a garden productivity tool which can be used to assist in planning and tracking agricultural systems.
+VerdanTech allows the modelling of individual plants and their lifecycles within spatial constraints, serving as a digital representation of cultivation.
 - **Agro-Ecology Optimization Model**: The productivity model is extended to encompass metrics relevant to the sustainability of agriculture systems, including biodiversity, habitat, climate, nutrient and water cycles, and more.
 These metrics can then be used to shift productivity towards a holistic model of ecological health, allowing for the optimization of these systems to produce the desired quantity and diversity of food within a framework of ecological integration.
 - **IoT Automation Suite**: The model required to achieve these goals becomes more effective the easier it is to supply data as input and execute outputs in the world.
 Thus, the goal is to follow an internet-of-things approach to connecting the model with external devices and automating the process of obtaining input data and executing output tasks.
 Input devices include weather services, temperature, moisture, and rainfall sensors, and images paired with computer vision.
 Output devices include irrigation controllers and robotic farming equipment.

-The sci-fi endgame of this concept is to support an end-to-end fully autonomous agriculture system.
+To get an idea of the use cases of these tools, consider the following questions, and how a software tool could best assist:
+- How can I keep track of when to start my plants given my local environmental conditions?
+- How can I organize plants spatially such that I am making good use of the space available to me?
+- How can I organize plants throughout time such that I am making good use of the space available to me?
+- How can I create multiple plans of the garden and compare them against multiple metrics?
+- How can I keep track of all the actions which need to be taken throughout the year for each plant?
+- How can I handle the increased complexity of my garden as I try to increase biodiversity?
+- How can I automatically generate plans for my garden instead of starting from scratch?
+- How can I collaborate on a plan for my garden with multiple people and keep track of who is completing which tasks?
+- How can I adjust my plans dynamically based on feedback from the environment, such as weather?
+- How can I integrate control of outputs, such as automatic irrigation equipment, with the specific needs of plants throughout time?

 <p align="right"><a href="#readme-top">back to top</a></p>